Charismatron/docs/docs/reference/pipeline-yaml-reference.md

 ### An example of setting auto-cancel queued strategy

-In the following configuration, all pipelines initiated from a non-master branch will cancel any queued pipelines and wait for running one to finish before starting to run.
+In the following configuration, all pipelines initiated from a non-master branch will cancel any queued pipelines and wait for the one that is running to finish before starting.

 ``` yaml
 version: v1.0